-Dear Santa Barbara County Planning Commissioners:
+Dear Santa Barbara County Board of Supervisors:

 Wind power is a crucial element in balancing our electrical grid because, unlike solar, it can be produced in the evenings when the sun is down.
 Wind turbines generate carbon-free electricity without using any water.